top of page

 ABOUT ME

-My name is Mycah Hogan (he/him), and I'm a physical theater artist, educator, and coach based out of Providence, RI.
+My name is Mycah Hogan and I'm a physical theater artist, educator, and coach based in Providence, RI.

-I aim to co-create spaces that are energizing, humanizing, and direct, and I pull from a variety of embodied, somatic, mindfulness, and play-based techniques that are designed to help get people out of their heads and back into a confident state of physicality and connectedness.
+Whether I'm working in classrooms, rehearsal halls, or boardrooms, I co-create spaces that are energizing, humanizing, and direct.
+I pull from embodied, somatic, mindfulness, and play-based techniques designed to restore confident physicality and genuine connection—getting people out of their heads and back into their bodies, where real presence lives.

 Home: About Me

-ACTORS, DIRECTORS, MOVERS, and THEATER-MAKERS looking to explore the world of clown and re-ground your training in heightened physical impulses, kinaesthetic awareness, and connected vulnerability.
+ACTORS, DIRECTORS, MOVERS, and THEATER-MAKERS looking to explore clown and re-ground your practice in heightened physical impulses, kinesthetic awareness, and connected vulnerability.

-PARENTS who want to be able to play more fully, and deeply, with their children and without distractions.
+PARENTS who want to play more fully and presently with their children.

 Learn More